zluzunov/JoomlaUpdater-/README.md

 # JoomlaUpdater

-Loggs in the backend of a Jomla website and trigers the update of extensions and the CMS.
+Logs in the backend of a Joomla website and triggers the update of extensions and the CMS.

-The use of an IP-restricted joomla admin account is recomanded.
+The use of an IP-restricted Joomla admin account is recommended.
 See: [Regular Labs IP login](https://regularlabs.com/iplogin).